All the major 2021 Norwich events scheduled to go ahead

 Wild Paths will be coming back bigger and better this October with four days of live music, conferences, art fairs, supper clubs, after-parties and networking events.

-It will take place in 20 of the city's best-loved venues and showcase over 200 bands, delegates and DJs and the line-up will be announced soon.
+It will take place in 20 of the city's best-loved venues and showcase over 200 bands, delegates and DJs and the line-up has just been announced, with headliners Sports Team, Biig Piig and Palace.